Mudbound (film): Cinematography

+Costume design

+Michael T. Boyd served as the film's costume designer.
+Some of the clothing worn by the poorer characters in the film appears dated more to the 1930s, as opposed to the 1940s when the film takes place; this was an intentional decision meant to give the impression of clothes passed down between generations of people unable to afford newer ones.
+The military and pilot uniforms seen in the film were replicas of real uniforms.

+For the scene in which Ronsel is ambushed by members of the Ku Klux Klan, Boyd utilized a mixture of outfits, with "the poorer men with the feed bag-looking hoods with the eyes cut out and tied with a string and others with the full Klan regalia.
+I don't think it would have been as powerful a scene if I would have had them all dress in white robes.
+It's somehow more real and intimate; this wasn't a parade or a burning-cross meeting for show but pure intimate violence and I think the mixture added texture to the event."

 Release

-Following its 2017 Sundance Film Festival premiere, Mudbound had distribution offers from A24 and Annapurna Pictures.
-On January 29, 2017, Netflix acquired distribution rights to the film.
+Following its 2017 Sundance Film Festival premiere, Mudbound had distribution offers from A24, Annapurna Pictures and Entertainment Studios.
+On January 29, 2017, Netflix acquired distribution rights to the film for $12.5 million in the largest deal made at Sundance that year.
 The film premiered on the streaming platform, as well as began a one-week theatrical release in New York City and Los Angeles, on November 17, 2017.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 97% based on 199 reviews, with an average rating of 8.20/10.
 The site's critical consensus reads, "Mudbound offers a well-acted, finely detailed snapshot of American history whose scenes of rural class struggle resonate far beyond their period setting."
 On Metacritic the film has a weighted average score of 85 out of 100, based on 44 critics, indicating "universal acclaim".

 Richard Roeper of the Chicago Sun-Times gave the film 3.5 out of 4 stars, praising the cast and direction.
 Writing for Rolling Stone, Peter Travers also gave the film 3.5 out of 4 stars, praising Blige's performance and Rees' direction, saying: "The director and her cinematographer Rachel Morrison do wonders with the elements that batter the people of every race and social class in the Delta.
 But it's the storm raging inside these characters that rivets our attention and makes Mudbound a film that grabs you and won't let go."

 In 2019, The A.V.
 Club named Mudbound on its list of the 100 best movies of the 2010s.